 - I believe most foods are OK in moderation.
 (Yes, that includes sugar!)

-- I eat just about everything — with the exception of sea urchin and okra.
+- I eat just about everything — with the exception of sea urchin, okra, and anything presented with eyeballs.

 - I always try to cook with local, fresh, healthy ingredients.

 - I cook every cuisine I can.
 I adore using flavors from other countries and learning about how people eat in other cultures.
 LOVE it!

 - My 13-year-old son was diagnosed with Celiac Disease 8 years ago and therefore has to eat gluten-free (forever).
 So while this is not a gluten-free site, you will find many gluten-free recipes here, and I will often give gluten-free options in recipes that are not.